 The buttercup winter hazel is a deciduous shrub that grows pretty wide.
 The leaves are a bit purple when they emerge.
 When the leaves grow further they turn green and in fall they will turn yellow and drop.

 When I bought my buttercup winter hazel the card said that it would grow to about 32 inches (80 cm) in height.
 I had the perfect spot for it, but it turned out that the shrub grew much higher (6 feet (1.70 meters).
-See also the specifications) and ever wider (8 feet (2.5 meters)).
+See also the specifications) and even wider (8 feet (2.5 meters)).
 As I wanted to keep the Corylopsis pauciflora I decided to prune it every year to keep it small enough.
 That works perfectly.
 The buttercup winter hazel in my garden is now 5 feet (1.55 meters) high and wide and that’s the way I keep it by pruning.
-After bloom you can remove crossing branches.

 The Corylopsis pauciflora likes soil that is a bit acid and well-drained.
-It likes a sheltered position that shelters it against strong wind.
+It likes a sheltered position that shelters it against strong wind and is tolerant to drought.

 Attracts bees: yes